catberry/catberry-benchmarks/README.md

 ## Conclusion
 Despite on Catberry's stream-based and component-based rendering engine which has overhead related to usage of stream transformations with HTML parsing it still **has almost the same performance as bare Express with the same template engine**.

+## Contributing
+Feel free to submit a PR with your benchmark built in the same way.